Apostolique/Agar.io-bot/README.md

 The full coding process is streamed live on http://www.twitch.tv/apostolique

-Make sure to install both bot.user.js and launcher.user.js
+Make sure to install both bot.user.js and launcher.user.js.
+If you don't mind having the code auto update itself though, you can simply get the loader.user.js without the other two.

 #Honorable mention
 There are other people working on bots, you can check the forks, as well as GamerLio's Github which uses genetic algorithms: https://github.com/leomwu/agario-bot